 If you were bitten by a dog, speak with a Kansas City dog bite lawyer right away–even if the owner says the bite was your fault.
 You could be entitled to significant compensation.
-At The Bradley Law Firm, we offer a free consultation so you can learn about your legal rights without worrying about the cost.
+At Bradley Law Personal Injury Lawyers, we offer a free consultation so you can learn about your legal rights without worrying about the cost.

 Our Kansas City personal injury law firm also provides:

 - Car Accident Lawyers in Kansas City

 - Construction Accident Lawyers in Kansas City, MO

 - Medical Malpractice Lawyers in Kansas City, Missouri